Codium-ai/pr-agent/INSTALL.md

    - Set the following events:
      - Issue comment
      - Pull request
+     - Push (if you need to enable triggering on PR update)

 2. Generate a random secret for your app, and save it for later.
 For example, you can use: